Livelihood Assistance

 TFCF realized that the daily expenditure has already served as the main source of stress to the families living below the poverty line, and bringing them a heavy burden.
 In order to assist these families to cope with the economic difficulties, we are working towards the three Sustainable Development Goals (SDGs) in Livelihood Assistance projects: SDG.1 No Poverty, SDG.8 Decent Work and Economic Growth, and SDG.11 Sustainable Cities and Communities.

-Family Support (Cash)30,624 children
+Family Support ( in Cash) 25,437 children

-Emergency relief855 cases
+Emergency Aids 393 cases

-House Repairs or Reconstruction128 households
+House Repairs or Reconstruction 234 households

-The daily expenses, such as bills for water and electricity, food, house rent and tuition fees for children, are major sources of stress to families under the poverty line.
-Monthly subsidies in cash or in kind are provided by TFCF, so that families could catch their breath under the immense economic stress.
-Also, our social workers uncovered the strengths of these families and encouraged a stable employment for them to raise the household income and offer the kids a better living condition.
-In 2021, TFCF provided supplies for living, winter, and epidemic prevention to 20,436 household-times in line with the respective conditions of the countries and families in Mongolia, Kyrgyzstan, Eswatini, Vietnam, Jordan, and the Philippines.
+As far as families under the poverty line are concerned, daily expenses, such as bills for water and electricity, food, house rent, and tuition fees for children, are the major sources of economic stress.
+Monthly subsidies in cash or in kind were provided by TFCF so that families could catch their breath under the immense economic stress.
+Also, our social workers uncovered the strengths of these families and encouraged stable employment for them to raise the household income and offer the kids a better living environment.
+In 2022, TFCF provided daily supplies in line with the respective conditions of the countries and families in Mongolia, Kyrgyzstan, Eswatini, Vietnam, Jordan, and the Philippines, creating impacts on an estimate of over 53,499 households.